mauriciopoppe/blog/site/content/notes/backing-track-for-open-mic.md

 date: 2024-12-01 14:49:00
 ---

-I perform in open mics in my spare time.
-When I decide to perform a cover of a song, I usually play the guitar and sing.
-Therefore, I prepare a backing track without the tracks I use as background music during the performance.
+I play the guitar and sing in open mics in my spare time.
+To perform, I usually play with a backing track but sometimes it's hard to find a "karaoke" version and even harder to find one with all my desired instruments (I'd like to hear everything but the guitar because I'm going to play it!).

-I know of a couple of ways to take a song and split it into multiple tracks:
+There are a few ways to create a backing track from a song (maybe there are more but these are the ones that I know of):

 - With Logic Pro for iPad: Since 2024 it has a way to split a song into tracks (bass, drums, other, vocals).
 This feature is called